Antisocial personality disorder: Prognosis

 Without proper treatment, individuals with ASPD could lead a life that brings about harm to themselves or others.
 This can be detrimental to their families and careers.
 Those with ASPD lack interpersonal skills (e.g., lack of remorse, lack of empathy, lack of emotional-processing skills).
 As a result of the inability to create and maintain healthy relationships due to the lack of interpersonal skills, individuals with ASPD may find themselves in predicaments such as divorce, unemployment, homelessness and even premature death by suicide.
 They also see higher rates of committed crime, reaching peaks in their late teens and often committing higher-severity crimes in their younger ages of diagnoses.
 Comorbidity of other mental illnesses such as depression or substance use disorder is prevalent among patients with ASPD.
 People with ASPD are also more likely to commit homicides and other crimes.
 Those who are imprisoned longer often see higher rates of improvement with symptoms of ASPD than others who have been imprisoned for a shorter amount of time.

 According to one study, aggressive tendencies show in about 72% of all male patients diagnosed with ASPD.
-About 29% of the men studied with ASPD also showed a prevalence of pre-meditated aggression.
+About 29% of the men studied with ASPD also showed a prevalence of premeditated aggression.
 Based on the evidence in the study, the researchers concluded that aggression in patients with ASPD is mostly impulsive, though there are some long-term evidences of pre-meditated aggressions.
 It often occurs that those with higher psychopathic traits will exhibit the pre-meditated aggressions to those around them.
 Over the course of a patient's life with ASPD, he or she can exhibit this aggressive behavior and harm those close to him or her.

 Because a patient with severe ASPD may not quickly respond to the administered therapies, Harvard Medical School notes that time and resources may be better spent treating victims who have been affected by someone with severe ASPD, such as their family.
 In fact, a patient with ASPD may only accept treatment when ordered by a court, which will make their course of treatment difficult and severe.
 Because of the challenges in treatment, the patient's family and close friends must take an active role in decisions about therapies that are offered to the patient.
-Ultimately, there must be a group effort to aid the long-term effects of the disorder.
+Ultimately, there must be a group effort to address the long-term effects of the disorder.